MALIBU—This is the true story of the rise and fall of a healthy successful business man… simply because he went for a routine physical exam at Kaiser.

 Though incredibly fit, his cholesterol numbers were high, a common hereditary trait in our family.
 Warned that his cholesterol put him at risk of a stroke, he was promptly prescribed Lovastatin.

-Within hours days of taking the drug, he experienced dizziness.
+Within hours of taking the first statin, he experienced dizziness.
 Concerned, he phoned the doctor but was told not to worry, that his body would adjust to this unpleasant side-effect.

 The following day, my mum died.
 Heartbroken, my dad ignored his own health as his side-effects worsened.
 He began to experience numbing in his legs.
 Once the picture of vitality, my father began to fall asleep at his desk in the middle of the day.
 He knew something was terribly wrong.
 He made several more calls to the doctor after experiencing dizziness, blurred vision, unexpected falls, drowsiness, and numbing in his legs.
 Each time Dr. McCarthy assured him it was related to “aging” not the statin medication.

 Each time he visited the doctor he was told that his symptoms were the product of stress and aging.
-Assured his physical ailments were brought on by the emotional trauma of losing his best friend and if he were to stop taking the drug, he would surely have a stroke, they said.
+Assured his physical ailments were brought on by the emotional trauma of losing his wife, best friend and if he were to stop taking the drug, he would surely have a stroke, the doctor said.
 He continued taking Lovastatin.

-Terrified of losing both my parents, I accompanied my dad on a visit to the doctor six months after this started.
 After my mum’s death, I developed a profound distrust of doctors which I wasn’t afraid to share.
 The surgeon whose mishap led to her death was a dear friend of the family, so I was even more dubious of a stranger’s treatment.
+Terrified of losing both my parents, I accompanied my dad on a visit to the doctor six months after this started.
 With tears of anger in my eyes, I pleaded for my dad to be taken off the medication that was so clearly harming him.
-I was prepared with four-hundred pages of internet research documenting negative side-effects of statin treatment and thousands of personal testimonies from Peoplespharmacy.com.
+I was prepared with four-hundred pages of internet research documenting negative side-effects of statin treatment and thousands of personal testimonies from the internet, most namely, Peoplespharmacy.com.

 Seeking a second opinion was difficult to do at Kaiser but after much argument we succeeded in seeing Dr. McCarthy’s associate.
 My dad was diagnosed with Statin-induced Myopathy, a muscular disease that was crumbling his once chiseled form.
 He promptly stopped taking Lovastatin and immediately showed signs of improvement.